codatio/codat-docs/docs/underwriting/uw-decision.md

 📊 If you are interested in underwriting models used by lenders in the industry, you can explore some recommended articles such as [Bigfoot Capital's](https://www.bigfootcap.com/revenue-based-financing/) blog on revenue-based finance or [Workweeks](https://workweek.com/2023/03/02/unlocking-lending-innovation) article on unlocking underwriting innovation.

 💸 Lenders also use Assess to understand a business' liquidity via the [enhanced cash flow report](/assess/reports/enhanced-cash-flow-report/overview), or whether a business' accounts are accurate using both [data integrity](/assess/data-integrity) and the [audit report](/assess/reports/audit-report).
-💸 Assess' additional features, like the , can help you expand the data points you use for loan assessments and automatic decisioning.

 🧠 See what else [Codat recommends](https://www.codat.io/blog/how-to-underwrite-ecommerce-merchants-effectively/) to build your underwriting process effectively.